thedanturner/weatherapp/README.md

-# Weather App created as part of my coursework for university
+Weather App created as part of my coursework for University